 Fee for regulatory

-There are currently no fees imposed for the submission of clinical trial application to HSA.
+There are currently no fees imposed for the submission of a clinical trial application to HSA.

 - The import and supply of therapeutic products, medicinal products and medical devices for clinical research in Singapore are regulated under the Health Products (Therapeutic Products as Clinical Research Materials) Regulations, the Medicines (Medicinal Products as Clinical Research Materials) Regulations, and the Health Products (Medical Devices) Regulations respectively.